paradox460/pdx.su/content/blog/2023-07-26-tailwind-and-the-death-of-craftsmanship.md

 !["an element with a few hundred CSS tailwind classes"](/postimages/tailwind-garbage.jpg)

 Yeah, you might have auto-completion in your editor, but the browser inspector is utterly neutered.
-You can't use the applied styles checkbox, because you'll wind up disabling a style for _every usage of that tailwind class_.
-You have to manually edit the `class` attribute to remove classes to try and push your element to look how you want.
-Due to the tailwind compiler, which was a solution to the "shipping massive amounts of CSS" problem, you don't have a guarantee that the class you're trying to poke into the inspector view will actually exist.
+You can't use the applied styles checkbox, because you'll wind up disabling a style for _every usage of that tailwind class_. ~~You have to manually edit the `class` attribute to remove classes to try and push your element to look how you want.~~[^inspector] Due to the tailwind compiler, which was a solution to the "shipping massive amounts of CSS" problem, you don't have a guarantee that the class you're trying to poke into the inspector view will actually exist.

 You can't chain selectors.
 If you want your hover, focus, and active classes to be the same, you _have to write them all_.
 You can't do this: